Parasrah/ease/README.md

 ### Future

-In the future we aspire to building a web client, or perhaps some mobile apps, for the peers (the host will unfortunately be constrained to electron).
+We are curently building a web-client for the peers (the host will unfortunately be constrained to electron).
+We also wish to create a chrome extension someday, that will allow you to capture content on the web as well.
 If you want to see more features, please open an issue with the `Feature Request` tag, and we will be happy to take a look :octocat:

 ## Getting Started Developing